Prosperna/p1_docs/_api/books_add.md

   - name: score
     content: The book's score between 0 and 5
 content_markdown: |-
-  The book will automatically be added to your reading list {: .success}
+  The books will automatically be added to your reading list {: .success}

   Adds a book to your collection.